bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 2: 00:37:02

-Paul Audio So you're saying that the watchtowers are going to be bona fide members of the Lightning Network communication?
+So you're saying that the watchtowers are going to be bona fide members of the Lightning Network communication?
-And they could.
 Going to speak to Lightning Protocol?

 Speaker 0: 00:37:12

-Carlos Ancelo They are.
+They are.
 They have been for years because LND has been doing it in that way.
 I'm just saying that you choose your communication channel.
 You can use whatever you want at the end of the day.